Dichopsis/ML-TP-ESBS/README.md

 - **The 2nd Way:** Use [VSCode](https://code.visualstudio.com/)
   Install the python extension.
 VSCode is able to natively open Jupyter Notebook with a great interface and without a server.
 Just select the right python environment and you're ready to go !

-### **Congratulations** You should now be ready to code for the TD.
+### **Congratulations** You should now be ready to code for the TP.
 Simply open the .ipynb file using jupyter-notebook or VSCode !

 </p>
 </details>